 The main tools necessary to diagnose a faulty fuel pump are a volt/ohmmeter and a fuel pressure tester.

 If the pump could be heard running but the vehicle is showing the symptoms of a bad pump, check the fuel pressure.
-With the engine off, install the fuel pressure tester on the test port (looks like a Schrader valve) on the fuel injector rail.
+With the engine off, install the fuel pressure tester on the test port (which looks like a Schrader valve) on the fuel injector rail.

 If the pressure is correct, the problem is elsewhere.